-SECURITIES WASHINGTON, D.C.
-20549 OMMISSION - FORM 10-Q (Mark One) - × QUARTERLY REPORT PURS EXCHANGE ACT OF 1934 SUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES For the Quarterly Period Ended June 30, 2021 OR TRANSITION REPORT PURS EXCHANGE ACT OF 1934 SUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES rvus Pharmaceuticals, t name of registrant as specified in its cl (Si Delaware ate or other jurisdiction of incorporation) or other jurisdiction (Commission (I (Address of p orincipal executive offices, includ ing Zip Code) Registrant's telep phone number, including area code e: (650) 900-4520 Securities reg gistered pursuant to Section 12(b) of the Act: Title of each class Trading symbol(s) Name of each exchange on which registered Commoi 1 Stock, Par Value \$0.0001 per share CRVS Nasdaq Global Market Act of 1934 o ich shorter period that the registra ed by Section 13 or 15(d) of the Securities Exchange nt was required to file such reports), and (2) has been Rule 405 of I ctive Data File required to be submitted pursuant to (or for such shorter period that the registrant was company, or lefinitions of "large accelerated fil filer, a non-accelerated filer, smaller reporting ler," "accelerated filer", "smaller reporting company" Large accelerated filer \Box Accelerated filer \square Non-accelerated filer $oxtimes$ Smaller reporting company $oxtimes$ Emerging growth company ⊠] g growth company, indicate by check ma or revised financial accounting standard t to use the extended transition period for complying s(a) of the Exchange Act. ⊠ ndicate by c neck mark whether the registrant is a she ll company (as defined in Rule 12 Ph-2 of the Exchange Act) Ves \square No \square

-$As of August 2, 2021, 42, 421, 159 shares of the registrant's common stock, \$0.0001 \ par \ value \ per \ share, were outstanding.$
+WASHINGTON, D.C.
+20549 FORM 10-Q (Mark One) ■ QUARTERLY REPORT PURS EXCHANGE ACT OF 1934 SUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES For the Quarterly Period Ended March 31, 2022 OR ☐ TRANSITION REPORT PURS EXCHANGE ACT OF 1934 SUANT TO SECTION 13 (OR 15(d) OF THE SECURITIES rvus Pharmaceuticals, it name of registrant as specified in its ch Delaware (State or other jurisdiction of incorporation) 001-37719 (Commission File Number) 46-4670809 (IRS Employer Identification Number) • / 863 Mitten Road, Suite 102 Burlingame, CA 94010 , (Address of p principal executive offices, includi ing Zip Code) Registrant's telep phone number, including area code e: (650) 900-4520 Securities registered pursuant to Section 12(b) of the A Act: Title of each class Trading symbol(s) Name of each exchange on which registered Common Stock, Par Value \$0.0001 per share CRVS Nasdaq Global Market Indicate by check mark whether the registrant (1) has Act of 1934 during the preceding 12 months (or for su subject to such filing requirements for the past 90 day ich shorter period that the registra Indicate by check mark whether the registrant has sub Rule 405 of Regulation S-T (§232.405 of this chapter) required to submit such files).
+Yes ⊠ No □) during the preceding 12 months (or for such shorter period that the registrant was Indicate by check mark whether the registrant is a large company, or any emerging growth company.
+See the cand "emerging growth company" in Rule 12b-2 of the lefinitions of "large accelerated fil filer, a non-accelerated filer, smaller reporting ler," "accelerated filer", "smaller reporting company" Large accelerated filer \Box Accelerated filer \square Non-accelerated filer ⊠ Smaller reporting company $oxtimes$ Emerging growth company \Box] If an emerging growth company, indicate by check ma with any new or revised financial accounting standard Indicate by check mark whether the registrant is a she As of May 5, 2022, 46,553,511 shares of the registran t's common stock, \$0.0001 par va lue per share, were outstanding.